One Day (2011 film)

+After meeting and spending the night together on St. Swithun's Day on the eve of their college graduation, Dexter and Emma are shown each year over 20 years on this same date.

+A television series adaptation of the same source novel, starring Ambika Mod and Leo Woodall was released on Netflix in 2024.

 Plot

-The film follows Dexter Mayhew and Emma Morley on the same day—15 July, St. Swithin's day—over 20 years.
-On 15 July 1988, after their graduation from the University of Edinburgh, Dexter and Emma spend a platonic night together and agree to “just be friends”.
+Dexter Mayhew and Emma Morley meet every 15 July—St. Swithun's Day—over 20 years.
+Dexter is from a southern, wealthy, upper-class family, privately educated at Winchester College whilst Emma is from a working-class family from northern England.
+On 15 July 1988, after graduation from the University of Edinburgh, they spend a platonic night together, agreeing to "just be friends."

-One year later, Dexter helps Emma move to London to become a writer.
-Finding little success by 1990, she ends up a waitress in a Mexican restaurant, where she meets Ian, an aspiring comedian.
-Meanwhile, Dexter travels the world, staying in touch.
-He visits her on 15 July 1991 and suggests they take a holiday.
-They go to France in 1992; despite their mutual attraction, Emma turns down Dexter's advances.
-By 1993, Dexter is a successful television presenter with a raucous late-night show.
+One year later, Dexter helps Emma move to London to become a writer before heading to India.
+Finding little success by 1990, she starts working in a Mexican restaurant, where she meets Ian, an aspiring comedian and sci-fi buff.

+World traveler Dexter works as a TEFL teacher in Paris.
+Visiting Emma on 15 July 1991, he suggests they take a holiday, so the next year they travel to Dinard.
+Despite their mutual attraction, Emma turns down Dexter's advances as he lacks commitment.

-Dexter visits his parents on 15 July 1994 after his mother is diagnosed with terminal cancer.
-He arrives still under the influence from a night of heavy partying, infuriating his father.
-His mother is unimpressed with his wild lifestyle, and tells him he is not yet a nice person.
-That night, Emma goes on a date with Ian; despite their lack of chemistry, they begin a relationship.
+By 1993, Dexter is a successful television presenter on a raucous late-night show.
+Visiting his parents on 15 July 1994 after his mother's terminal cancer diagnosis, he arrives still inebriated from last night's partying, infuriating his father.
+Unimpressed with Dexter's wild lifestyle, his mother tells him he is not yet a nice person.
+That night, Emma has a first date with Ian; despite their lack of chemistry, they begin a relationship.

-By 1995, Emma is a school teacher and lives with Ian, but is increasingly irritated by his laziness.
+By 1995, Emma has become a schoolteacher and lives with Ian, who increasingly irritates her.
 Dexter's new show makes him "the most annoying man on telly".
-Meeting Emma for dinner on 15 July 1996, Dexter gets high on cocaine, flirts with another woman, and insults Emma.
-She storms off and, deciding that they have outgrown each other, tells him that although she loves him, she no longer likes him.
+Meeting Emma for dinner on 15 July 1996, Dexter gets high on cocaine, flirts with another, and insults Emma quoting George Bernard Shaw, "Those who can, do; those who can't, teach.”
+Storming off, she declares they have outgrown each other, telling him that although she loves him, she no longer likes him.